sashperso/satellite-hc/roles/network_resources_check/README.md

-auth_sourcess_check
+network_resourcess_check
 =========

-This role conducts an auth sources check.
-It does this by checking for and listing any LDAP sources used for user authenticaiton
+This role conducts an network resources check.
+It does this by checking for and listing all Network resources added to Satellite.
+This includes subnets, DNS domains and LDAP realms.

 Requirements
 ------------